 ions into your cells.

-This pump is necessary to re balance the quantities of these charged ions that face each other across the cell membrane.
+These pumps are necessary to re balance the quantities of the charged ions that face each other across the cell membrane.

 Differences in their concentration will create an electrical potential